-Despite what we may think, we are not control the world, And when we consistently practice how to, "Let Go and Let God," we ultimately find a peace in knowing that things will work out, in God's perfect time and for his glory.
+Despite what we may think, we are not in control the world, And when we consistently practice how to, "Let Go and Let God," we ultimately find peace in knowing that things will work out, in God's perfect time and for his glory.

 Trust in the Lord with all your heart, and lean not on your own understanding, in all your ways acknowledge him, and he will direct your path.
 Do not be wise in your own eyes; fear the Lord and depart from evil.
 This will bring health to your body and nourishment to your bones.